jsxgraph/moodle-filter_jsxgraph/README.md

 ## Installation

-You can download the filter here: [Moodle plugins directory](https://moodle.org/plugins/filter_jsxgraph).
+You can download the filter here: [Moodle Marketplace](https://marketplace.moodle.com/plugins/filter_jsxgraph).
 A video about the installation process is available on [YouTube](https://youtu.be/nQvUKg-qD4g).

 To find out more about the installation, you can also [read on here](#installing-the-filter-step-by-step).